Montgomery St. Peter Montgomery St. Peter

 The Northern Lights

 One of the most popular things to do in Tromsø is watch for the Northern Lights.
-The city sits directly under the Aurora Oval, the ovular path the Northern Lights appear above Earth’s northern magnetic pole.
-As a result, if the conditions are right, the Aurora can be seen dancing and swaying above Tromsø during the evening.
-The best time of the year to see the Aurora in Tromsø is from late September through early April.
+The city sits directly beneath the Aurora Oval, the ovular path near Earth’s northern magnetic pole where the Northern Lights appear.
+If the conditions are right, the Aurora can be seen dancing and swaying above Tromsø during nighttime.
+The best time of the year to see the Aurora in Tromsø is from October through March.
 We visited from late November through early December.

 Chasing the Aurora